youhgo/youhgo.github.io/_posts/2025-01-22-Investigating-ransomware-using-mpp.md

 We can assume that the attacker compromised the machine 192.168.88.137 before pivoting on this one.
 It's good practice to check with the client wherever those connections are legit or not.
 Sometimes, clients can be in another timezone and therefore work during our night time, so a connection at 3am could be legit.

-The first malicious connection on this machine was made on the "2021-01-07" at "03:28:22" by the account "Administrator".
+The first malicious connection identified on this machine was made on the "2021-01-07" at "03:28:22" by the account "Administrator".

 As you will see below the account "arthur" is also compromised.

 ## Identifing malicious Actions

-Because the connections we saw above are in SMB, a following action should be linked.
+Because the connections we saw above are in SMB, an action should be linked.

-Lets see what happend in the 10 seconds after the connection:
+Lets see what happend in the next 10 seconds following the connection:

 ```bash
 rg -iN "2021-01-07\|03:28:2." *.csv